pauldamsa/FaceX/README.md

 ###### The application doesn't have some complex features, because it wasn't the purpose.

 ## Status
 Project is: _in progress_, because the purpose of the project was to get more knowledge about Edge Computing and ML tools.
-However, for more development this project is a good start point.
+However, for more development on top of this project I think that this work is a good start point.

 ## Inspiration
 The project was built for improving my machine learning and data science skills.
 Also, the inspiration was brought by a very good friend of mine who has a in-depth vision in this field.